Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Preliminaries

 The work \cite{Moiseev2011} extended single-source activity indices in (\ref{GS}) and (\ref{ST}) by introducing, respectively: \begin{itemize} \item \emph{Multi-source Activity Index} ($MAI$) defined in \cite{Moiseev2011} as

 \item \emph{Multi-source Pseudo-Z index} ($MPZ$) defined in \cite{Moiseev2011} as

 \end{itemize}

 It has been proved in \cite{Moiseev2011} that $MAI$ and $MPZ$ activity indices are unbiased in the sense of Definition \ref{nai}.
-Moreover, it has been also proved there that these localizers satisfy the \emph{saturation} property: an increase of the number of sources $l$ above $l_0$ results in the same maximizing values of $MAI$ and $MPZ$ activity indices as those obtained for $l_0.$ Moreover, the maximizing values of $MAI$ and $MPZ$ activity indices obtained for $l$ such that $1\leq l\leq l_0$ are monotonically increasing with increasing $l$ until $l_0$ is reached.
+Moreover, it has been also proved that these localizers satisfy the \emph{saturation} property: an increase of the number of sources $l$ above $l_0$ results in the same maximizing values of $MAI$ and $MPZ$ activity indices as those obtained for $l_0.$ For $l$ such that $1\leq l\leq l_0$ the maximizing values of $MAI$ and $MPZ$ activity indices are monotonically increasing with $l$ until $l_0$ is reached.
+Further on, for the sake of theoretical derivations below, we assume that $l$ is such that $1\leq l\leq l_0$ and that the true number of sources $l_0$ is known.

-\begin{remark} The above facts suggest a way to determine the number of sources $l_0$ \cite{Moiseev2011}: iterate with respect to $l$ starting with $l=1$, and compute maximum value of MAI or MPZ until plateau is reached.
-Thus, we assume below that $l$ is such that $1\leq l\leq l_0$ and that the true number of sources $l_0$ is known. \end{remark}
+\begin{remark} While the saturation property suggests a way to determine the actual number of active sources $l_0$ from the data, in practice this may be not the best approach; please refer to \cite{Moiseev2011} for a detailed discussion of this issue. \end{remark}

-It has been also established in \cite{Moiseev2011} that $MPZ$ has higher spatial resolution than $MAI.$ See Appendix \ref{mai_mpz_res_pd} for a sketch of proof of this fact.
+It has been also established in \cite{Moiseev2011} that $MPZ$ has higher spatial resolution than $MAI.$ See \ref{mai_mpz_res_pd} for a sketch of proof of this fact.